© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lime kiln and associated culvert 50m north of Worsley Methodist Church is a scheduled monument protected by Historic England under reference 1427469.
 View the official record →

-The lime kiln and associated culvert located 50 metres north of Worsley Methodist Church is a scheduled ancient monument of industrial heritage significance in Lancashire.
+The lime kiln and associated culvert located 50 metres north of Worsley Methodist Church is a scheduled ancient monument reflecting the industrial heritage of Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1427469.

 Lime kiln and associated culvert 50m north of Worsley Methodist Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1427469.